SruthyThomas/diwali-sales-dataanalysis/README.md

-This is a exploratory data analysis on Diwali sales data to improve customer experience and sales.
+This is a Exploratory data analysis Project  on Diwali sales data to improve customer experience and sales.